mercadopago/devsite-docs/guides/checkout-api-v2/other-payment-methods.en.md

 > Important
 >
 > In addition to the options available in this documentation, it is also possible to integrate **other payment methods** using the **Payment Brick**.
 Check [Default rendering](/developers/en/docs/checkout-bricks/payment-brick/default-rendering#editor_2) documentation of Payment for more details.
-> <br><br>
-> When executing the APIs mentioned in this documentation, you may come across the attribute `X-Idempotency-Key`.
-Filling it out is important to ensure the execution and reexecution of requests without undesirable situations, such as duplicate payments, for example.

 ------------
 ----[mla]----